Defrost Timer, Adaptive Defrost Control

 Part Number: WP2162045

 This mechanical defrost timer advances the refrigerator's defrost cycle so the evaporator periodically melts accumulated frost.
 It helps restore normal cooling cycles and prevents excessive frost buildup for more reliable refrigerator performance.
-What i
+What it does:

 Do-It-Yourself Stories from Customers like You